Red Dots on Skin

 - Lyme disease is an infection you get from a bug bite.
 It can sometimes be very difficult to diagnose, but one likely symptom is red spots that form the shape of a bulls-eye on your body.

 Diagnosis and Treatment

-When red spots on the skin don’t fade away with conditional treatments or lifestyle changes and you still want them gone, talk to your best dermatologist NYC about a wide range of cosmetic treatments that may help.
+When red spots on the skin don’t fade away with conditional treatments or lifestyle changes, and you still want them gone, talk to your best dermatologist in NYC about a wide range of cosmetic treatments that may help.
 Your dermatologist is trained and practiced in a wealth of treatments that may include:

 - Chemical peels